 pg.
-3 Seatbelts: "Something We Believe In"
+3 Seat belts: "Something We Believe In"

-Despite our strongest recommendation, and your best intentions, not wearing a seatbelt is like believing "it'll never happen to me!", Volvo urges you and all adult occupants of your car to wear seatbelts and ensure that children are properly restrained, using an infant, car or booster seat determined by age, weight and height.
+Despite our strongest recommendations, and your best intentions, not wearing a seat belt is like believing "It'll never happen to me!".
+Volvo urges you and all adult occupants of your car to wear seat belts and ensure that children are properly restrained, using an infant, car or booster seat determined by age, weight and height.

-Fact: In every state, some type of child-restraint legislation has been passed.
-Additionally, some states are seriously considering, or have already made it mandatory for occupants of a car to use seatbelts.

-So, urging you to 'buckle up' is not just our recommendation - its becoming the law!
-The few seconds it takes to buckle up may one day allow you to say, "Its a good thing I was wearing my seatbelt."
+Fact: Inevery state and province, some type of child-restraint legislation has been passed.
+Additionally, most states and provinces have already made it mandatory for occupants of a car to use seat belts.
+So, urging you to "buckle up" is not just our recommendation - legislation in your state or province may mandate seat belt usage.
+The few seconds it takes to buckle up may one day allow you to say, "It's a good thing I was wearing my seat belt".